Hypergraph dualization with FPT-delay parameterized by the degeneracy and dimension: Introduction

-The theory of parameterized complexity provides a framework to analyze the running time of an algorithm as a function of the input size and some parameters of the input such as degeneracy.
+The theory of parameterized complexity provides a framework to analyze the run time of an algorithm as a function of the input size and some parameters of the input such as degeneracy.
 It has proved to be very useful in finding tractable instances of \NP-hard problems, as well as for devising practical algorithms.
-In this context, a problem is considered tractable for a fixed parameter $k$ if it is \emph{\FPT\ parameterized by $k$}, that is, if it admits an algorithm running in time $f(k)\cdot n^{O(1)}$ for some computable function $f$, where $n$ is the size of the input.
+In this context, a problem is considered tractable for a fixed parameter $k$ if it is in \emph{\FPT\ when parameterized by $k$}, that is, if it admits an algorithm running in time $f(k)\cdot n^{O(1)}$ for some computable function $f$, where $n$ is the size of the input.
 It is important to note that the combinatorial explosion of the problem can be restrained to the parameter $k$ here.
-There are also weaker notions of tractability in this context, with a problem being \emph{\XP\ parameterized by $k$} (for some parameter $k$) if it admits an algorithm running in time $n^{f(k)}$ for some computable function $f$, where $n$ is again the size of the input.
-Studying the tractability of important problems within the paradigm of parameterized complexity has led to a fruitful line of research these last decades, and we refer the reader to~\cite{cygan2015parameterized} for a relatively recent comprehensive overview of techniques and results in this field.
+There are also weaker notions of tractability in this context, with a problem being in \emph{\XP\ when parameterized by $k$} if it admits an algorithm running in time $n^{f(k)}$.
+Studying the tractability of important problems within the paradigm of parameterized complexity has led to a fruitful line of research these last decades, and we refer the reader to~\cite{cygan2015parameterized} for an overview of techniques and results in this field.